 The other “nice to have” item on women’s-specific road bikes are women’s bike saddles.
 If you end up choosing a unisex bike, you can always upgrade the saddle later on.

-To learn even more on this topic, and decide whether a women’s-specific bike or a unisex bike makes the best sense for you read this article as well:
+To learn even more on this topic, and decide whether a women’s-specific bike or a unisex bike makes the best sense for you read our article on women’s vs unisex bikes.

 The lighter a road bike is the faster it is, the longer it will take you to get worn out, and the easier it is to maneuver.
 Road cyclists tend to be big weight weenies, and there’s a good reason for it.